-- ✓ Review Safety plans yearly - ✓ Disciplinary Infractions - ✓ Properly train staff, faculty and students to assess, facilitate and implement response to emergency events - ✓ Prevent an occurrence and or recurrence of undesirable events - ✓ Ensure each school site has a Safety Committee - ✓ COVID-19 guidelines in place.
+- ✓ Review Safety plans yearly - ✓ COVID-19 Guidelines - ✓ District & School Site Safely Plans - ✓ Disciplinary Infractions - ✓ Properly train staff, faculty and students to assess, facilitate and implement response to emergency events - ✓ All Staff will complete the Vector (Safety Videos) - ✓ Prevent an occurrence and or recurrence of undesirable events - ✓ Ensure each school site has a Safety Committee

 Bernalillo Public Schools has developed different supports to help ensure the safety of students and schools.
-This would include: policies and procedures in place, safety committees at each school site, safety implementation and prevention plans, emergency response plans, recovery plans, safe schools plans and providing a school safety report each year to the PED School Health and Wellness Bureau.
-More importantly at this time is COVIS-19 guidelines and procedures.
-The pandemic hit our school district as well as other school districts in NM and the country in the middle of March and panic struck as well as thinking that something like this could never happen.
+This would include having policies and procedures in place, safety committees at each school site, safety implementation and prevention plans, emergency response plans, recovery plans, safe schools plans and providing a school safety report each year to the PED School Health and Wellness Bureau.
+More importantly at this time is COVID-19 guidelines and procedures.
+The pandemic hit our school district as well as the entire state of New Mexico, the United States and all countries around the world in March of 2020.
+The district closed from March 2020 and students were able to return on April of 202.
+Many did not return to in-person learning.
+Working from home and going to school virtually become the norm for everyone.